guilfer-dev/Ryujinx-Website/README.md

     <img alt="patreon" src="https://images.squarespace-cdn.com/content/v1/560c1d39e4b0b4fae0c9cf2a/1567548955044-WVD994WZP76EWF15T0L3/Patreon+Button.png?format=500w" width="150">
 </a>

-All the developers working on the project do so on their free time, but the project has several expenses:
+All developers working on the project do so in their free time, but the project has several expenses:
 * Hackable Nintendo Switch consoles to reverse-engineer the hardware
 * Additional computer hardware for testing purposes (e.g. GPUs to diagnose graphical bugs, etc.)
-* Licenses for various software development tools (e.g. Jetbrains, LDN servers, IDA)
+* Licenses for various software development tools (e.g. Jetbrains, IDA)
-* Web hosting and infrastructure maintenance
+* Web hosting and infrastructure maintenance (e.g. LDN servers)

 All funds received through Patreon are considered a donation to support the project.
 Patrons receive early access to progress reports and exclusive access to developer interviews.